holaluz/terraform_check_environments/README.md

 - Parametrize subdirs (and allow it as argv)
 - Parametrize `get_matching_folders` to allow different patterns
 - Add tests
-- Paralelize some of the steps (terraform init could be launched in parallel)
 - Update flag processing